vblanco20-1/vulkan-guide/docs/chapter-3/depth_buffer.md

 VK_IMAGE_USAGE_DEPTH_STENCIL_ATTACHMENT_BIT lets the vulkan driver know that this will be a depth image used for z-testing.

 To allocate the image, we are using VMA in almost the same way as the vertex buffers before.
 But this time we use `VMA_MEMORY_USAGE_GPU_ONLY` to make sure that the image is allocated on fast VRAM.
-This is critical for something like a image we are rendering to.
+This is critical for something like an image we are rendering to.
 Rendering into an image stored in cpu ram might not even be doable.
 To make absolutely sure that VMA really allocates the image into VRAM, we give it `VK_MEMORY_PROPERTY_DEVICE_LOCAL_BIT` on required flags.
 This forces VMA library to allocate the image on VRAM no matter what.
 (The Memory Usage part is more like a hint)

 We create the image using vmaCreateImage, same as vmaCreatebuffer we did before.